drbenmorgan/cmake-compile-features/README.md

 header part of CMake](https://cmake.org/cmake/help/v3.3/module/WriteCompilerDetectionHeader.html) (see the `ccf/detail/ccf_compiler_support.hpp` header under the build directory).
 This is also the general mechanism for providing workarounds for syntax where it's possible

-## C++ Standard Library Workarounds
-Illustrated by the `std::make_unique` case, where a useful bit of functionality didn't quite make it into a given standard (C++11) but can be implemented in that standard.
-The CMake script has the functionality to test for the presence and working of something in the Standard Library implementation in use, and sets boolean (CMake) variables to indicate its presence or otherwise.
-Here, we export this variable using `configure_file` to set a `#cmakedefine` symbol in a header.
-That symbol then protects a local implementation of that feature.

-In this project, the exemplar `std::make_unique` is shown so that:

-- C++11 systems can use `std::make_unique`
-- C++14 systems that don't provide a `std::make_unique` implementation can use it
-- There won't be a clash if the Standard Library provides an implementation

-See the template file [`ccf/detail/ccf_stdlib_support.hpp.in`](ccf/detail/ccf_stdlib_support.hpp.in) in the source directory, plus the generated header
-`ccf/detail/ccf_stdlib_support.hpp` in the build directory.

 ## Compiling against newer C++ Standards (14, 17, ...)
 The use case here is consuming projects that require use of a newer